IAM is an AWS service that allows humans and programs to securely access AWS services and infrastructure.

 In fact it is a best practice to use the EC2 roles as opposed to using the Access Key (Access ID/Secret Access Key combo) inside the config files or hard coding in side the program code.

-Also with this practice, no need to worry about access key rotation
+Also with this practice, no need to worry about access key rotation which is highly recommended otherwise.

 Cross Account Access: Provide access to IAM principals from another account.
 This is better practice than distributing Access Keys.